Week 4 Review: Protein Design Part I

 Foundations of protein chemistry: alphabet, structure, and design

-A topic guide on the amino-acid alphabet, secondary structure, chirality, β-sheet aggregation, and the principles of designing structured peptides — written as a stand-alone primer rather than a homework Q&A. This page is Part A of the Week 4 deliverable for HTGAA Spring 2026; Parts B, C, and D (sequence/structure analysis, ML protein design, MS2 L-protein engineering proposal) will be added as those sessions complete.
+Part I is Part A of the Week 4 deliverable for HTGAA Spring 2026; Part II contains B, C, and D (sequence/structure analysis, ML protein design, MS2 L-protein engineering proposal) will be added as those sessions complete.

 Course: HTGAA Spring 2026 Lecture (Tues, Feb 24, 2026): Thras Karydis, Jon Kaufman — Protein Design Part I Recitation (Wed, Feb 25): Allan Costa — Protein folding Author: Fiona (Committed Listener BioPunk)

-Before we get to those tools (Parts B, C, D), we need the substrate they operate on: the amino-acid alphabet, the geometric constraints on protein structure, and the thermodynamics of folding and aggregation.
-That’s Part A. The conceptual questions in this section come from Shuguang Zhang’s HTGAA prompt set, but the answers are organized as a connected story rather than an isolated Q&A — so a reader landing on this page cold can follow it as a topic guide.
+Before we get to those tools (Parts B, C, D), we need to full understand the substrates they operate on: the amino-acid alphabet, the geometric constraints on protein structure, and the thermodynamics of folding and aggregation.
+This is Part A. The conceptual questions in this section are drawn from Shuguang Zhang’s HTGAA prompt set, and answered as a connected story rather than an isolated Q&A, so you dear reader, landing on this page can follow it as a handy topic guide in itself.

-The thread running through everything: proteins are constrained polymers.
+Key theme to remember: running through everything: proteins are constrained polymers.
 Their building blocks are stereochemically restricted (only L-amino acids in nature, only ~20 of them, only one ribosomally-installable scaffold per residue).
-Those constraints set what proteins can do — which is the same as what synthetic biologists can engineer.
+Those constraints set what proteins can do which anchors what synthetic biologists can engineer from these organic building blocks.

 1. The amino-acid alphabet